nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 # Manage the Groups

 A Group contains a set of Users.
-It permits to ease the administration of access rights on Folders.
+It simplifies the administration of access rights on Folders.
 Indeed access rights on Folders are defined by Groups.

 A good practice is to organize the Users Group by team or groups of interest.

-	Notice that a User may be associated to several Users Group.
+	Notice that a User may be associated to several User Groups.

 # Example